top of page

 Victor J Andrew High School Music Directors

-Chris Moan has been teaching at Andrew High School as a voice instructor and assistant theatre director since 2004 and began his tenure as choral director in 2009.
+Chris Moan, VJA Choral Director, has been teaching at Andrew High School as a voice instructor and assistant theatre director since 2004 and began his tenure as choral director in 2009.
 He received his undergraduate degree from Luther College in Decorah, IA and worked under Dr. Weston Noble and Dr. Timothy Peter.
 He was selected to be the student conductor for the Cantorei women’s ensemble his senior year, and was a three-year member of the world renowned Nordic Choir.
 Mr. Moan also studied Theatre under Robert Larson and Jeff Dinteman.

 Upon graduating, he auditioned and was selected to be a member of the Chicago Symphony Chorus, a position he held for eight seasons.
 He can be heard on the 2008 Grammy Award winning recording of Verdi’s Requiem, conducted by Maestro Ricardo Muti.
 Mr. Moan received his Master’s in Music Education and Teaching Certification from VanderCook College of Music, where he studied with Dr. Robert Sinclair.
 Mr. Moan has also performed around Chicago and the Midwest with the professional jazz/pop octet, An Octave Above, as well as in various regional theatre productions around the area.
 He has recently been selected for the Theatre Directing Masters program at the Chicago College of Performing Arts at Roosevelt University.
-He lives in Lockport, Illinois with his wife and two children.

 PT.JPG